Dr. med. Dirk Manski

 Anesthesia for Prostate Biopsy

 Periprostatic infiltration anesthesia with local anesthetic, preferably in combination with a diclofenac suppository.
-10–20 ml of local anesthetic is infiltrated on both sides of the prostate in the region of the neurovascular bundles before the biopsy.
+20 ml of local anesthetic is infiltrated on both sides of the prostate in the region of the neurovascular bundles before the biopsy.
 Additional infiltration of the skin and needle path through the pelvic floor is necessary for transperineal biopsy.
-For prostate biopsies with high number of samples, a spinal or general anesthesia is useful.
+Spinal or general anesthesia is helpful for pain-sensitive patients or prostate saturation biopsy.

-Prostate biopsy is performed with either a transrectal or transperineal technique.
-Prostate cores are gained with a 18G true cut biopsy needle under transrectal ultrasound imaging control.
+Perform prostate biopsy with either a transrectal or transperineal technique.
+Use an 18G true cut biopsy needle under transrectal ultrasound guidance to gain the prostate cores.

-The minimum of prostate samples are six cores (sextant biopsy), three from each prostate lobe (apical, middle and basal) [sextant prostate biopsy] (Hodge et al., 1989).
-The EAU guidelines on prostate cancer recommend at least 10 biopsy cores [Heidenreich (Eur Urol 2008)].
+The minimum of prostate samples is six cores (sextant biopsy), three from each prostate lobe (apical, middle, and basal) [fig. sextant prostate biopsy] (Hodge et al., 1989).
+The EAU guideline recommends at least ten biopsy cores.
+Add additional cores from suspicious (hypoechoic) lesions of the prostate.
+Send the prostate cores separately to the pathologist to get information on the prostate cancer tumor volume for, e.g., nerve-sparing radical prostatectomy.

 prostate sextant biopsy, localization of six cores